ZiglaCity/ProxyPhish/README.md

 ## Version 1.0 (Current)

-> **Note:** Version 1.0 operates entirely on the client-side.
-Due to deployment constraints with managing separate frontend and backend services, the current implementation calls the VirusTotal API directly from the browser.
-This eliminates the need for a dedicated server and simplifies deployment to a single static hosting service.
+> **Note:** Version 1.0 uses a Vercel serverless function to proxy requests to the VirusTotal API.
+This approach keeps the API key secure on the server while avoiding CORS issues that occur when calling external APIs directly from the browser.
 >
-> The `/server` directory contains experimental backend code for future versions that may include additional features like rate limiting, API key protection, and OpenAI-powered analysis.
+> The `/server` directory contains experimental backend code for future versions that may include additional features like rate limiting and OpenAI-powered analysis.

 ---